paszu/3DSRepo/Part-5-(arm9loaderhax).md

 8. Open Health and Safety (which is now FBI)
 9. Select "SD"
 9. Navigate to `hblauncher_loader.cia` and press A to install
-9. Navigate to `lumaupdate_1.2.0.cia` and press A to install
+9. Navigate to `lumaupdate.cia` and press A to install
 10. Exit with the home button
 10. Launch the Homebrew Launcher from the home menu icon at least once to ensure the payload is functional
 14. Reboot!